- Type of projectInitiating project CCEA MOBA

 2015

-In cooperation with Karlín Group, CCEA MOBA organised the symposium Negrelli Viaduct = Creative Incubator, which brought together representatives of the City of Prague, the Railway Administration, the National Heritage Institute, engineers from SUDOP, and guest architects – authors of viaduct reconstructions in Vienna, Berlin, and Zurich – at one table.
+In cooperation with Karlín Group, CCEA MOBA organises the symposium Negrelli Viaduct = Creative Incubator, which brought together representatives of the City of Prague, the Railway Administration, the National Heritage Institute, engineers from SUDOP, and guest architects – authors of viaduct reconstructions in Vienna, Berlin, and Zurich – at one table.

 2016

-CCEA MOBA implemented the project Summer under the Viaduct with the aim of testing future transformations of the public space surrounding the viaduct.
+CCEA MOBA implements the project Summer under the Viaduct with the aim of testing future transformations of the public space surrounding the viaduct.
 During the summer months, the area was turned into a space for gathering and relaxation.
 Volleyball, ping-pong, and basketball courts were installed, along with a stage, a summer bar, and lounge chairs.

 2017